 Finally, in order to extend further the coherence time we will use the sequence of ∏ pulses called the CPMG sequence.
 The ∏ pulses, rotating the spin around the y axis can be applied at the times τ, 3τ, 5τ…, instead of a single ∏ pulse, as in the spin echo experiment, for the spin refocusing.
 Coherence time T2CPMG will be extracted from the exponentially decaying envelope of spin up probability vs the ∏ pulses separation time τ.
 This method is insensitive to the ∏ pulse length errors because the rotation axis alternates between y and –y subtracting the pulse length errors [15].

-Innovative aspects of the proposed project:

-There has been a huge interest in the past few years in the realization of electron Si spin qubits.
-In this project a hole spin qubit in a DQD formed in a Ge hut-wire will be studied.
-Despite the interesting electronic properties of this type of nanostructure nothing is known about the spin lifetimes of the confined holes.
-Due to the low hyperfine interaction and the HH character of the wavefunction very long dephasing times are actually expected [10],[21].
-In addition, easy and fast spin state manipulation should be possible because of the in situ present large spin orbit coupling for holes in Ge.
-This will also eliminate the necessity for an oscillatory magnetic field.
-Such a manipulation by means of oscillatory electric fields in combination with the gate reflectometry will dramatically reduce the fabrication complexity since no extra structures (charge sensor, stripline) are required except of the already defined and necessary gates.
-Thus this approach has high chances of addressing the challenge of scalability.

-Finally we aim to achieve the highest reported sensitivity in the gate reflectometry setup.
-The gates in our DQD system are positioned very closely to the hut-wire (less than 4nm – defined simply by the thickness of the dielectric) in which the QDs are formed.
-This implies high capacitive coupling between gate and QDs and as a consequence high speed of the gate reflectometry setup as explained in the Moving towards gate reflectometry chapter.

-International collaboration:
+For measuring T2ECHO and T2CPMG one more year will be needed.
+In principle after determining the dephasing time it should be straight forward to measure the coherence times however always unexpected problems might appear.
+In addition in between the experiments I expect also to write at least two papers.
+One dealing with the spin relaxation time and the second one with the dephasing/decoherence time.

+5.International collaborations:

-We are collaborating with the spin qubit team in the group of C. Marcus in Copenhagen, led by Ferdinand Kuemmeth (Since Ferdinand is also my external thesis committee, should I note this here?).
+We are collaborating with the spin qubit team in the group of C. Marcus in Copenhagen, led by Ferdinand Kuemmeth (Since Ferdinand is also my external thesis committee, should I note this here?Did you get an answer).
 Actually I have been visiting them for three months.
 Since they are a leading group with a vast knowledge in instrumentation and in the physics of spin dynamics, this collaboration will help me a lot in realizing the proposed project.
-It would be helpful to visit them once per year to discuss with them technical and physics related questions thus I am requesting 500 Euro (What is the reasonable amount that I should put here??) per year as travel expenses.
+It would be helpful to visit them once per year to discuss with them technical and physics related questions thus I am requesting 500 Euro (What is the reasonable amount that I should put here??
+Did you get an answer?) per year as travel expenses.
 The other significant collaboration is with Prof. J.J.
 Zhang who is working in the Chinese Academy of Science, in the Institute of Physics in Beijing, China.
 He is a material scientist providing us with the very high quality Ge hut–wires, which very few groups around the world can grow.

-Work table
+6.Work table